LHRLAB/NQE/README.md

 ## Evaluation ##

-You can only run prediction using "src/map_iter_qe.py" by with argument "do_learn" False and argument "do_predict" True.
+After training, you can only run prediction using "src/map_iter_qe.py" by with argument "do_learn" False and argument "do_predict" True.
 In this case, you need to select the ckpts file you want to use and configure the "prediction_ckpt" argument as you want.

 * For WD50K-QE dataset:
 ```